ningrumdaud/ningrumdaud.github.io/_posts/2024-11-11-demo-ResumAIScan.md

 So I asked myself:
 _"Can we build a system that adapts to the content itself—no matter how it’s written?"_

-That’s when I leaned into a Retrieval-Augmented Generation (RAG) architecture, backed by local LLMs.
+That’s when I leaned into a Retrieval-Augmented Generation (RAG) architecture, backed by LLMs.

 ## 🙋‍♂️🙋🏻‍♀️ Who Is This App For?
 This app is a powerful ally for HR professionals and recruiters who face the daunting task of sifting through countless resumes to find the right candidate.
 It streamlines the screening process by providing a nuanced, AI-driven match score along with detailed analysis, helping them focus on quality over quantity.